BO WILSON

 Other Activities:

-Scripts for corporate/training films-- representative organizations include U. S. Department of Veterans' Affairs,
+Scripts for corporate/training films-- representative clients include United States Department of Veterans' Affairs,

-and of CINE Golden Eagle Award for Smart Goals.
+winner of multiple CINE Golden Eagle Awards.
 Script samples are available upon request.

-Professional AEA stage manager, with over 55 LORT productions.
+Professional AEA stage manager, with over 65 LORT and SPT productions.
 Resumé available.

-Professional voice talent, over 700 broadcast ads, including national campaigns.
-Demo reels available.
+Professional voice talent, over 500 national and regional broadcast ads.
+Demo available.

 Education and Professional Associations: